l00mi/mediawiki-extensions-Wikidata/README.md

 ## Updating this README

-This readme is located [here](https://phabricator.wikimedia.org/diffusion/WDBR/browse/master/README.md).
-Any changes made to the README in the Wikidata build repo will be overwritten by this file daily.
+This README is located in [the wikidata/build-resources repository](https://phabricator.wikimedia.org/diffusion/WDBR/browse/master/README.md).
+Any changes made to the README in the Wikidata build repository will be overwritten daily.